Posted on September 19, 2020 by Monique Hanford

 The disadvantages of reusable bedding are:

 Hay doesn’t absorb liquids well, so as a stand alone bedding, it is not suitable.
 However, you can put hay on top of whatever bedding you use as the guinea pigs will love to hide underneath and nestle into it.
-It is best to use a soft bedding hay to avoid your guinea pigs getting eye injuries (known as hay pokes) from any stalky bits.
+It is best to use a to avoid your guinea pigs getting eye injuries (known as hay pokes) from any stalky bits.

 How frequently you change your guinea pig bedding will depend on the type of bedding you use, the size of your guinea pig enclosure and the number of guinea pigs you have.